 Douglas Wenger

 Dr. Wenger grew up on a dairy farm in Dalton, Ohio, and was a valedictorian at Dalton High School.
-He attended undergraduate school at Case Western Reserve University, graduating in 1998 with a Bachelor of Science in Chemistry with a minor in music.
+He attended undergraduate school at Case Western Reserve University, graduating in 1998 with a Bachelor of Science in Chemistry with a minor in Music.
 During undergraduate school, Dr. Wenger spent his junior year abroad at the University of Sussex in Brighton, UK, where he also studied chemistry, played rugby, and sang in the Brighton Festival Chorus.
 He attended medical school at Case Western Reserve University School of Medicine, graduating in 2002, and went on to complete his Family Medicine residency at Summa Health System, Akron City Hospital, in 2005.
 Dr. Wenger is Board Certified in Family Medicine and has practiced in Doylestown since 2005.
+He joined Community Health Care in 2015.
+His practice includes care of infants to the elderly, with special interests in procedures and sports medicine.